zackzhaoo/k8s-security-hardening/rbac/README.md

 ## RBAC - LPA

 ### What this does
-Defines a role scoped to the 'production' namespace, granting read-only access to pods, configmaps, and deployments.
+Defines a role scoped to the `production` namespace, granting read-only access to pods, configmaps, and deployments.
 Bound to a ServiceAccount, not a user or group

 ### Threat target
 Without scoped RBAC, a compromised pod or misconfigured workload can enumerate cluster resources, exfiltrate secrets, or modify deployments.